 This archive was first collected and organized by Ben Beck, who gathered and maintained it for the better part of three decades (!)
 As of 2019, it was redesigned and re-built by Eden Kupermintz and Yanai Sened as a collaborative effort.
 Eventually, the goal is for a community to help maintain and edit the wealth of knowledge on this site, as well as to add to it (follow us on Twitter where we aim to organize this community).

 Let's get started!
-Use the sidebar on the right to choose an entry, scroll down to start exploring or choose one of these options:
+Use the sidebar on the left to choose an entry, scroll down to start exploring or click here to jump to a random entry!

 Suggested as anarchist reading by a poster to libcom.org.

 In its irreverence of authority and its absurdism, The Hitchhiker's Guide to the Galaxy can certainly hold interest for the anarchist reader.
 Within its pages, it seems that no hierarchy, no political structure, no matter how big or small don't hold some form of corruption within them.
 Whether the crass and brutal lack of empathy of the Vogons, the mind-numbing bureaucracy of local, municipal government, or the start-system encompassing absurdism of the galactic governance, all the systems in these books are a mockery of rigid, segmented power-structures and their traps.